Atharav-Deshmukh/StaySphere/README.md

 # StaySphere
 StaySphere is a full-stack web application inspired by Airbnb.
 It allows users to browse, create, edit, delete, and review property listings.
-This project is built on the MVC (Model-View-Controller) architecture and integrates multiple services for a complete user experience, including authentication, image-hosting, and interactive maps.
+This project is built on the MVC (Model-View-Controller) architecture and integrates multiple services for a complete user experience, including authentication, image hosting, and interactive maps.

 This project is live and deployed on Render.
-(Note: Link is from your Render logs, it may be different if you redeployed).
+(Note: Link is from your Render logs, it may be different if you redeployed.)

 ---